 Stay close by, not in, crowded destinations

-The world’s most instagrammable island – Santorini is definitely something you wouldn’t want to miss.
-However, we must warn you that Oia’s world famous sunset and the luxurious private pool suites, do come with a price tag.
+The world’s most Instagrammable island – Santorini is definitely something you wouldn’t want to miss.
+However, we must warn you that Oia’s world-famous sunset and the luxurious private pool suites, do come with a price tag.
 For your travel budget to last you longer – we recommend that you stay on the nearby Cyclades islands of Paros or Naxos and just take a day trip to Santorini instead.
-You can still take some stunning shots of Santorini, while at the same time experience the authenticity, natural beauty and the genuine Greek hospitality for a much more affordable price.
+You can still take some stunning shots of Santorini, while at the same time experiencing the authenticity, natural beauty, and genuine Greek hospitality for a much more affordable price.

 Slow your roll

 We get it, Europe’s a long way from the US.
 When are you going to ever come back again?
 Surely the thing to do is pack in as many different countries as possible to tick them off the list?
 We disagree.
 Europe isn’t an all-you-can-eat buffet and you don’t need to put seafood and dessert on your plate at the same time.